LikePhys: Evaluating Intuitive Physics Understanding in Video Diffusion Models via Likelihood Preference: Experiments

-Moreover, we conduct a human study to assess how well PPE aligns with human judgments of physical consistency in generated videos (see \cref{apx:human_study} for details).
-For each model, we generated 120 samples using the same prompts that describe the designed physics scenarios.
-Following the VideoPhy annotation protocol \citep{bansal2025videophy2}, human annotators rated each video on a 1–5 scale, where 1 indicates a severe violation of physics and 5 indicates strong consistency.
-We then derived a ranking of models from the aggregated human scores and compared it against the PPE-based ranking of \methodname, measuring their agreement with Kendall’s~\(\tau\).
-We further compare PPE with state-of-the-art automatic evaluators, including human-aligned VLM such as VideoPhy \citep{bansal2024videophy} and VideoPhy2 \citep{bansal2025videophy2}, as well as Qwen 2.5 VL \citep{bai2025qwen2} as a general VLM prompted for evaluating physical correctness.
-We find that PPE achieves a stronger overall correlation with human annotations, demonstrating the competitiveness of our zero-shot, training-free approach.
+\paragraph{Alignment to Human Preference} Moreover, we conduct a human study to assess how well PPE serves as a proxy and aligns with human judgments of physics plausibility in downstream video generation.
+Specifically, we perform text-to-video generation with model tested in \cref{sec:main-results}, generating 120 samples per model using the prompts that describe the designed physics scenarios in \cref{sec:benchmark_prepare}.
+Following the VideoPhy annotation protocol~\citep{bansal2025videophy2}, human annotators rate each video on a 1–5 scale, where 1 indicates a severe violation of physics and 5 indicates strong consistency (see \cref{apx:human_study} for details).
+We then derive a ranking of models from the aggregated human scores and compare it against the PPE-based ranking of \methodname, measuring their agreement with Kendall’s~\(\tau\).
+We note that the VLM-based rankings leverage the dataset of videos generated by the candidate models, whereas the PPE-based ranking is computed solely on our synthetic benchmark and does not use any downstream model-generated videos.\looseness=-1

+We further compare PPE against state-of-the-art automatic evaluators, including human-aligned VLM-based metrics such as VideoPhy~\citep{bansal2024videophy} and VideoPhy2~\citep{bansal2025videophy2}, as well as Qwen 2.5 VL 7B-Instruct~\citep{bai2025qwen2,jang2025dreamgen} as a general VLM prompted to evaluate physical correctness.
+We find that PPE achieves a \emph{stronger overall correlation with human annotations}, demonstrating the competitiveness of our zero-shot, training-free approach.
 In particular, the resulting correlation of \(\tau = 0.44\) indicates that models with lower PPE also tend to be judged by humans as more physically consistent.\looseness=-1